-Meow Meow Tweet is a small batch skin care company offering a cute range of body care, facial care, soaps and deodorants
+Meow Meow Tweet is a small batch and zero waste skin care company offering body care, facial care, soaps, and deodorants.

-Rainwater Botanicals chemical and irritant free deodorant comprised of a blend of skin soothing oils, bacteria fighting arrowroot powder, and scented essential oils.
+Rainwater Botanicals‘ plastic free deodorant is comprised of a blend of skin-soothing oils, bacteria-fighting arrowroot powder, and essential oils.

 About Rainwater Botanicals